 - Choose Default (Kennedy), Minimal, Atlas, Dark, or Sketch (a whiteboard-style theme).

 - Reload the diagrams.net editor to start using your selected editor theme.

 Please visit GitHub to leave feedback about the Sketch and Minimal editor themes and help guide their development.

 Tip: If you are new to diagramming, read the introduction to the diagrams.net editor that looks at all the various important elements.

-The Kennedy UI theme, named after the Google UI, is the default style for diagrams.net, and shows the menu, toolbar, file name, language selector, fixed panels either side and diagram pages below the drawing canvas.
+The default editor theme (previously the Kennedy theme), named after the Google UI, is the default style for diagrams.net, and shows the menu, toolbar, file name, language selector, fixed panels either side and diagram pages below the drawing canvas.

 Start using diagrams.net with the Kennedy theme

 If you are used to using the draw.io apps on Atlassian Confluence or Jira, and would prefer to keep using that interface at diagrams.net.

 The Atlas UI theme does not show the diagram’s filename or the Share button, but the rest of the editor elements are displayed in roughly the same positions.